jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D54R1
 Completed the ANOVA calculator.
 Worked a bit on larger statistical ed plan.
 May put that aside for a bit and get back to ALife stuff.

+###D55R1
+Chill day reading some ALife research and working on plan for the statistics ed program.

+###D56R1-D57R1
+Worked on a wilcoxon signed rank test calculator.
+I'm addicted to programming these simple calculators now.